SafetyPosted on June 12, 2017

 • Extra safety measures are taken if you are having a more extensive liposuction procedure.

-The American Society of Plastic Surgeons (ASPS), an organization of board-certified plastic surgeons who are dedicated to the highest standards of patient care, has prepared this document to help you get the safety information you need.
+The American Society of Plastic Surgeons (ASPS), an organization of plastic surgeons who are dedicated to the highest standards of patient care, has prepared this document to help you get the safety information you need.
 It contains recommendations developed by the society’s expert task forces, whose members have consulted the most recent research available.
-If you have questions about these guidelines or any specific concerns not covered in this document, talk with your board-certified plastic surgeon.
+If you have questions about these guidelines or any specific concerns not covered in this document, talk with your plastic surgeon.
 Only ASPS members are entitled to display the logo above.

 How can I be sure that my surgeon has adequate training?